Hiring Offshore AEM Developers in Australia – The Complete Guide

 Hiring offshore AEM developers can unlock cost savings and access to skilled talent—if you have strong project leadership, clear documentation, and structured onboarding.

-AEM Developer Technical and Soft Skills Evaluation Guide
+Offshore AEM Developer: Technical and Soft Skills Evaluation Guide

 I. Core Technical Skills (Must-Haves)